Quratulain-bilal/open_ai_sdk/Markdown/markdown/README.md

 markdown
 My favorite search engine is [DuckDuckGo](https://duckduckgo.com).
-You can add a title tooltip: [Google](https://google.com "The Search Giant").
+Add a tooltip title: [Google](https://google.com "The Search Giant").
 ➤ Rendered Output:
 My favorite search engine is DuckDuckGo.
-You can add a title tooltip: Google.
+Add a tooltip title: Google.

-URLs & Email Addresses (Automatic Links)
+URLs and Email Addresses
 To quickly turn a URL or email address into a link, wrap it in angle brackets.

 markdown